My Thanksgiving Peanut Stew Recipe! + Annual Group Buy ends November 30

 Raw, Unpasteurized Almonds You Won’t Find Anywhere Else

-- PBFit: Dry peanut butter that has 75% less fat but all the flavor with a long shelf life.
-(I always worry about MOLD in peanut butter….when you dry it, it’s safer to store long-term without risk of carcinogenic rancidity.)
+PBFit is one amazing offering.
+It’s a dry peanut butter that has 75% less fat but all the flavor with a long shelf life.
+(I always worry about MOLD in peanut butter; when you dry it, it’s safer to store long-term without risk of carcinogenic rancidity.)

 This product makes smoothies so delicious when I add a scoop!
 It comes in Chocolate PB Fit, too!
 Just add water!
 So EASY.

 It’s an amazing addition to your food storage and a great source of plant-based protein and fats.
 There’s a bit of sugar and a pinch of salt.
 Both original and chocolate PBFit are a fabulous spread for pancakes, sliced veggies or fruit, pretzels, and more.
 Check the end of this post for a recipe using PBFit in African Peanut Stew!